donomii/throff/README.md

 #### NEWARRAY

 Create an empty new array

 Note: You can also use the literal

 	A[ ]A

 #### ARRAYPUSH array item

 Pushes item onto the end of array.
 Returns the new array

 Example

 	REBIND myArray => ARRAYPUSH myArray [ hello ]

 #### POPARRAY array

 Pops an item off the end of the array

 Returns
 	item 	- the popped item
 	array	- the new array, missing the final item

 Example

 	REBIND myArray => REBIND dataItem => POPARRAY myArray

 Description

 	POPARRAY returns two values: the item from the end of the array, and a new array, missing the final item.
 The original array is not affected!

-#### SHIFTARRAY array
+#### SHIFTARRAY array -> thing

 As for POPARRAY, but the other end

-#### UNSHIFTARRAY item array
+#### UNSHIFTARRAY item array -> array

 As for pusharray, but the other end

-#### GETARRAY index array
+#### GETARRAY index array -> thing

 Returns the item in array at position index

 Example

 	BIND 3rdItem => GETARRAY 2 myArray

-#### EMPTY? array
+#### EMPTY? array -> boolean

 Returns true if **array** has no elements.